linda-silva/tagging-draft/docs/index.md

 - **Security & Compliance**: Ensuring resources adhere to governance policies.

 ### Tagging Limitations and Standardization
 We currently use tagging across multiple technologies to standardize resource identification and facilitate efficient management.
-Each technology may have different tagging capabilities, but Tags will look similar across different technologies as we aim to maintain consistency.
+Each technology may have different tagging capabilities, but tags will look similar across different technologies as we aim to maintain consistency.

 To ensure compatibility across all resources, our tagging standard follows the **most restrictive limitation** of each platform.